 When setting up a new EMI share plan, you need to register the plan with HMRC.
 You can do this through the HMRC Online Services portal.

 Currently, you must notify HMRC of any EMI option issuances within 92 days of granting.
 However, the UK Government recently announced a change to this rule.
-From 6 April 2024, you’ll have until 6 July to notify HMRC of any EMI option granted in the previous tax year.
+For EMI options granted on or after 6 April 2024, you’ll simply need to include the grant notification in your EMI annual return and file it with HMRC by 6 July.

 EMI share plans with Carta